umer0586/SensorServer/README.md

 Moreover, from one or different machines you can connect to different types of sensors as well i-e one **Websocket Client object** could connect to accelerometer and other **Websocket Client object** to gyroscope.
 All active connections can be viewed by selecting **Connections** navigation button.

 ## Test with Websocket testing tools
-Before writing your own websocket client, test this app with any websocket testing tools available on the web or playstore.
+You can test this app with any websocket testing tools available on the web or playstore.
 You can use http://livepersoninc.github.io/ws-test-page/ for testing purpose.
+Use multiple tabs for multiple websocket connections

 ## Example: Websocket client (Python)
 Here is a simple websocket client in python using [websocket-client api](https://github.com/websocket-client/websocket-client) which receives live data from accelerometer sensor.